HilalKocak/MarkdownBlog/README.md

-## A Markdown Blog Using Node.js, Express, And MongoDB
+## A Markdown Blog
+### Node.js, Express, MongoDB
+- User can add, delete and edit blog
+- Used dompurify to avoid any malicious character in markdown